-In particular, we use information we hold about you for the purpose of providing you with legal services and related purposes including updating and enhancing your records on our systems and for legal and regulatory compliance.
+In particular, we use information we hold about you for the purpose of providing you with legal services and related purposes including updating and enhancing your records on our systems and for legal and regulatory compliance; on active property transactions this may under specific conditions include photographic ID, proof of address and evidence of source of funds and wealth from individuals with a connection to and who are gifting a financial contribution to MWSL clients.
 In order to deal with your enquiry, provide you with legal services and comply with your instructions relating to your case, we may also need to share your personal data with counsel (i.e. barristers), judges, court staff, experts, and with other third parties helping us provide legal services to you.

 In accordance with data privacy regulations, our lawful basis for holding your personal identifier information is ‘contract’, namely the specific instruction you give us as your solicitor.
 For this reason, we do not support portability of data (your right to have your data forwarded to third parties), one of your rights under the new regulation.
 This is lawful because we hold personal data in paper form and scanned format.